Keywords

 | Regression R2 | 0.52 |

-The same exercise applied to Δα versus the round failure rate produces Figure 5 and the statistics in Table 5.
-The relationship is positive but weaker than for mean latency: Pearson , Spearman .
-The moderate strength of this association suggests that while multifractal widening is sensitive to intermittent failures, is more tightly coupled to the continuous delay dynamics (consensus timing) than to the binary occurrence of round failures.
+The equivalent exercise using Δα versus the round failure rate gives Figure 5 and the statistics of Table 5.
+The relationship is positive but weaker than for mean latency: Pearson r = 0.51(p < 1e−4), Spearman ρ = 0.49.
+The moderate strength of this association means that whereas multifractal widening is sensitive for interpreting intermittent failures, Δα is more closely related to ongoing delay dynamics (consensus timing) than it is for the binary occurrence of round failures.

 | Statistic | Value |